Michalis-Karvelas/bootcamp/README.md

 # bootcamp
-This repo is the exercises of the bootcamp courses
+This repo is for the exercises of the bootcamp courses